"I'm not from here! I have my own customs! Look at my craaaaaazy passport!"

 - The Great Kabuki would often use "the green mist" as a cheat during matches.

-- Keiji Mutoh, aka the Great Muta, was initially introduced as the son of the Great Kabuki, and also used the mist gimmick.
+- Keiji Mutoh, aka The Great Muta, was initially introduced in the National Wrestling Alliance as the son of the Great Kabuki, and also used the mist gimmick.

 - Hakushi, heel because he's from overseas and little else.